 As stated previously, depending on availability, measurement of 6-TGN may be a useful tool to evaluate nonadherence to AZA-based first-line treatment.
 Accumulating data suggest that AIH patients, and especially children and adolescents, have an impaired quality of life, mainly related to increased anxiety and depression, and further stress their impact on treatment non-adherence [30-32,189,191].
-As several factors related to influence quality of life in AIH, it is evident that physicians face great challenges in treating these patients, and they should rely on a multidisciplinary approach [159,189,191].
+As several factors related to patients, physicians and the disease per se have been recognized to influence quality of life in AIH, it is evident that physicians face great challenges in treating these patients, and they should rely on a multidisciplinary approach [159,189,191].